-- Make sure the equipment being used to lift the unit has sufficient capacity.
+- 1. Make sure the equipment being used to lift the unit has sufficient capacity.
 For approximate weights, refer to Specifications beginning on page 9. - 2.
-Always remain aware of people and objects around the unit while moving. - Use the upper or lower forklift pockets with care.
+Make sure the cradle locking pin is in place. - 3.
+Always remain aware of people and objects around the unit while moving. - 4.
+Use the upper or lower forklift pockets with care.
 Approach the unit as perpendicular as possible to avoid any damage to the unit.
 Make sure the mast winch handles or any other obstructions are clear of the forklift tines before lifting.